irvin12/miniproto/README.md

 ## 2. import

-it is zhe same as protobuf, you can declare import like this:<br>
+it is the same as protobuf, you can declare import like this:<br>

 ```
 import "xxx.proto";
 ```

 the import filename is unsupport with filepath.<br>
-you can give zhe path in tool's running params.<br>
+you can give the path in tool's running params.<br>

 ## 3. enum